 We do use a small number of cookies that store encrypted versions of information where you have asked us to, such as the ‘Remember me’ function that allows us to remember your Account username for subsequent visits.
 However, this is encrypted so that only Utmost can read this information.
 The website that places a cookie owns that cookie.
 This means only that website and other websites that it has agreed to share information with can read the information stored using a cookie.

 If you follow a link from our website to another website, please be aware that the owner of the other website will have their own privacy and cookie policies for their site.
-We recommend you read their policies as we are not responsible or liable for what happens at their site.
+We recommend you read their policies as we are not responsible or liable for what happens at their website.

 Your web browser provides settings that allow you to manage or switch off cookies.
 If you do switch off cookies, remember that you may not be able to use all of the services on our websites.
 You can find out more about managing and switching off cookies at the independent website: allaboutcookies.org